 Inform Practice/Plan (and Collaborate)

-Teachers use what they learned from the their stories and importantly the feedback from families they recieve when the stories are shared via our Educa Touch apps (Android and iOS) to intentionally plan differentiated instruction based on children’s interests, areas of strength and areas for growth.
+Teachers use what they learned from the their stories and importantly the feedback from families they recieve when the stories are shared via the Educa Teacher Progressive Web App (PWA) to intentionally plan differentiated instruction based on children’s interests, areas of strength and areas for growth.

 This can be formalized in a Plan in Educa where teachers can identify materials and supports needed, provide a channel for a family or child's voice and plan for how they will assess progress.